shieldgenerator7/DnD-Stories/RealmOfMortana/The Realm of Mortana.md

 Miyu rolls her eyes, but says, “Thank you,” anyway.

-Titus drank the wine all the way to the last sip.
+Titus drank the rum all the way to the last sip.

 “Ok, that’s mine.”
 Johnny declares.